rwaldron/tc39-notes/es8/2017-03/mar-21.md

 CP: What we're saying is that that information is needed to produce the right date formatted--it could produce options that would feed back into the Intl constructors

-ZB: what the committee is saying is that it would be great if there was an API that would return the underlying data, and another API that would format using that.as the pattern
+ZB: What the committee is saying is that it would be great if there was an API that would return the underlying data, and another API that would format using that.as the pattern

 CP: Or rather options, as pattern has issues.